HELP // Configuring VisualSVN Server service to run under a dedicated user account

 See KB37 for the full list of required permissions.

-3. Configure VisualSVN Server service to run under the created account:
+3. Configure VisualSVN HTTP Service to run under the created account:

-2. Locate and right-click VisualSVN Server service and select Properties.
+2. Locate and right-click VisualSVN HTTP Service and select Properties.

 3. Select the Log On tab.